Retirement awaits Roethlisberger after 42-21 loss in KC

 He was actually quite sharp on that drive, hitting all eight of his throws with a TD pass to Diontae Johnson.
 But the rest of the game, Roethlisberger was about as dull as could be.
 He was 29 of 44 for 215 yards passing.

+“He’s one special, unique guy,” Steelers wide receiver JuJu Smith-Schuster said.
+“When I first came in, I tell everybody, I used to watch Big Ben and I always wondered what it was like to be in that huddle, to go down field and score the winning touchdown.
+Fast-forward 10 years and I’m in that huddle.
+I can give my career to that man, everything he’s done up until now.
+I appreciate him so much.”

-He came into the game with 5,757 yards passing in the postseason, and needed just 99 more to leap Montana and Brett Favre on the career list.
-But it looked like that would be a stretch at halftime, when Roethlisberger was 5 of 14 for 24 yards.
+Roethlisberger came into the game with 5,757 yards passing in the postseason, and needed just 99 more to leap Montana and Brett Favre on the career list.
+But it looked like that would be a stretch at halftime, when the Chiefs were dominating the Pittsburgh offensive line and Roethlisberger was 5 of 14 for 24 yards.

 He finally got the yardage he needed on a throw to Chase Claypool with 12 1/2 minutes left in the game.
-It was good for one more line in his career portfolio that is already full.
+It was good for one more line in his career portfolio that is already full, and just might one day land him in the Hall of Fame.

-“I just told him I have so much respect for him,” Mahomes said.
+“I just told him I have so much respect for him,” said Mahomes, who sought Roethlisberger out after the game.
 “I watched him growing up and the way he plays the game, he competes to the very end.
 And he did that this whole entire season and who knows what the future is, but it was great to be here and witness him.”

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL